Privacy statement for people using library services

-Your right to the protection of your personal data is guaranteed by the European Union General Data Protection Regulation (GDPR) 2016 and the United Kingdom Data Protection Act 2018.
+Your right to the protection of your personal data is guaranteed by the United Kingdom Data Protection Act 2018 and General Data Protection Regulation (GDPR).

 Newcastle City Council's Libraries and Community Hubs division set out why we collect your personal data and how it will be handled, as detailed in this statement.
 Should you need to contact us about our collection and processing of your personal data, we can be reached at email@example.com or 0191 2774100.

 The Data Protection Officer for Newcastle City Council can be reached at firstname.lastname@example.org or by calling 0191 2116500.

 You can find information about how Newcastle City Council as a whole handles your personal information in the Council's privacy notice.